UNDP-Data/dfx-indicators-etl/README.md

 ## Usage

-The package provides ETL – or rather RTVL – routines for a range of supported sources.
-Running a pipeline involves 4 steps:
+The package provides ETL – or rather RTL – routines for a range of supported sources.
+Running a pipeline involves 3 steps:

 1. **R**etriving raw data using a source-specific `Retriever`.
-2. **T**ransforming raw data using a source-specific `Transformer`.
+2. **T**ransforming raw data using a source-specific `Transformer`, which also validates the data.
-3. **V**alidating transformed data against a fixed data schema.
-4. **L**oading validated data to a supported storage backend.
+3. **L**oading validated data to a supported storage backend.

-These 4 steps are abstracted away in a single `Pipeline` class.
+These 3 steps are abstracted away in a single `Pipeline` class.
 The basic usage is demonstrated below.

 ```python
 # import a supported backend and source